 - Medical certificate:

-- Applicants who are already residing in Belgium can contact any GP (general practitioner or family doctor) in Belgium to obtain this certificate.
-You can download the medical certificate from the website of the Immigration Office
+- Applicants who are already residing in Belgium can contact any GP (general practitioner or family doctor) in Belgium to obtain the medical certificate.

 - A marriage certificate for your spouse, translated and legalised